-Adding a straddle into the game creates a whole new set of dynamics which are not so easy to figure out on the fly.
+Adding a poker straddle to the game creates a whole new set of dynamics which are not so easy to figure out on the fly.

 However, learning how to play well with a straddle in play is important for your bottom line since pots will be much bigger and stacks will be flying back and forth.